sirisian/ecmascript-types/README.md

 Any class where at least one public and private field is typed is automatically sealed.
 (As if Object.seal was called on it).
 A frozen Object prototype is used as well preventing any modification except writing to fields.

 If every field is typed with a value type then instances can be treated like a value type in arrays.
+The class also inherits from SharedArrayBuffer allowing instances or arrays to be shared among web workers.

 ```js
 class A { // can be treated like a value type